Mapping Our Natural Hazards

 Further technical assessment has enabled us to reduce the area of risk from liquefaction hazard in Tahunanui and this revised boundary is now mapped.

-Work on our flooding information is ongoing and we will make this available in early 2018 once the refined modelling is complete.
+Work on our flooding information is ongoing and we will make this available in 2021 once the refined modelling is complete.
 These are largely minor amendments in some localised areas.
 In the meantime, the mapped flood models remain the most up to date information that Council holds on flood risk in Nelson.

 We have mapped the extent of two flood scenarios – a 1% AEP (annual exceedance probability) rainfall event for both the present day and the year 2100.
 A 1% AEP event is a flood that has a 1% chance of occurring or being exceeded every year, and is sometimes known as the 1 in 100 year flood.